huggingface/transformers/docs/source/add_new_model.rst

 1. Fork the `repository <https://github.com/huggingface/transformers>`__ by clicking on the ‘Fork’ button on the repository’s page.
 This creates a copy of the code under your GitHub user account.

-2. Clone your fork to your local disk, and add the base repository as a remote:
+2. Clone your ``transformers`` fork to your local disk, and add the base repository as a remote:

    .. code:: bash